Cortes takes no-hit bid into 8th, Yanks beat Rangers 1-0

 AP Baseball Writer

+“It seems to jump on guys, regardless of the velocity,” said Yankees teammate Gerrit Cole, fourth in the majors at 97.6 mph.

+Boone cautioned: “Don’t get enamored with the number.
+There’s guys throwing 96, 97 that are getting hit, that it’s not a good fastball.”

-A 27-year-old left-hander making his 22nd big league start and sixth this season, Cortes pitched a career-high 7 1/3 innings, walked four and struck out 11, one shy of his high.
-He threw 68 of 103 pitches for strikes.
+Making his 22nd big league start and sixth this season, Cortes pitched a big league career-high 7 1/3 innings, walked four and struck out 11, one shy of his high.

-White, the Rangers’ No. 9 batter lofted a 2-2 fastball into short center field for a clean hit on Cortes’ final pitch.
-Clay Holmes (4-0) relieved and got Marcus Semien to ground into a double play.
+“He worked the bottom of the zone really well,” said Rangers leadoff hitter Marcus Semien, who went 0 for 3 against Cortes with a pair of strikeouts.
+“You have to honor that fastball at the bottom, and then he throws a cutter right under it, it’s a recipe for success.”

-Aroldis Chapman allowed a two-out single to Jonah Heim in the ninth, then retired Nick Solak on a flyout to finish the two-hitter for his seventh save.
+Chapman allowed a two-out single to Jonah Heim in the ninth and, with pinch-runner Brad Miller on second, retired Nick Solak on a flyout to finish the two-hitter and remain perfect in seven save chances.

 New York has won 13 of its past 15 games, taking two of three in the series despite scoring just five runs.